 Several venous pathologies can have serious complications.
 Chronic venous insufficiency (CVI) is an umbrella term containing multiple venous diseases.
 Venous insufficiency can refer to chronic venous reflux disease and chronic venous hypertension.

 Venous eczema or venous stasis dermatitis is an inflammatory skin condition caused by blood leaking into the skin from your veins.
-This condition is a cutaneous manifestation of venous insufficiency that occurs due to poor blood circulation in the legs.
+This condition is a cutaneous manifestation of venous insufficiency that occurs due to poor blood circulation in the legs and feet.

 It's not uncommon for marks and bumps to appear on our legs.
 Plenty of folks bump into things with their legs while walking, leading to the occasional ache or pain for a moment.

 However, there is a problem when marks on your feet don't seem to go away on their own.
 Or worse, they seem to appear out of nowhere.

 When dark spots on bottom of feet appear, you should know what that could mean and if you need to seek out a doctor.